Subscribe To This Site

 If it's not needed immediately, then if you can vacuum pack it, so much the better.

-Easy healthy kids snacks
+Easy healthy kids' snacks

-This one of the easiest healthy kids snacks to make.
-Faddy eaters can be pleased with their own individual mix.
 You can make a more savoury version of trail mix by using a few salted nuts and by keeping the fruit content low.
 Healthy trail mix does not have to be boring!
-Try adding a few Japanese rice crackers for variation, too.

-Return from A Healthy Trail Mix Recipe back to Green Recipe Book
+A Healthy Trail Mix Recipe TOP

 Greenfootsteps Home - for more easy green living ideas